sjbylo/lab-ocp4/workshop/content/exercises/10-openshift-intro.md

 oc whoami --show-console
 ```

-Have a look at the OpenShift Console and view the following:
+Using the below links, take a look at the OpenShift Console and view the following:

 Your projects can be viewed here.
 You should only have one: